pokreman06/frontendfinal/README.md

 #### Estimates

 Rubric Items:
+- Input: work on getting a simple page to make requests start with image generation/use generic form
 - Error handling on api errors

 Features:
+- an Image generation ai: hook up the app to the image generator host locally
 - Make another screen for ai chatting but specifically for word creation purposes

 ### Nov 12